 - Any combination of the above sanctions

 Any member of the Student Affairs Committee may excuse him/herself from serving if he or she identifies a conflict of interest in serving.
-The committee member must secure a substitute and inform the Associate Dean of Counseling and Career Services prior to the hearing.
+The committee member must secure a substitute and inform the Associate Dean of Student Success prior to the hearing.

-At least seven school days prior to the date set for a hearing before the Committee, the Associate Dean of Counseling and Career Services shall send a certified letter to the student's last known address providing the student with the following information:
+At least seven school days prior to the date set for a hearing before the Committee, the Associate Dean of Student Success shall notify the student in writing either in person or by sending a certified letter to the student's last known address providing the student with the following information:

 - A restatement of the charge or charges

 - The time and place of the hearing